-The features are good and offer an array of sound with tones like organ, grand piano, bass and even electric.
-This can be used with layer capability, which splits to make the user have a gradual progression so that each part can be learnt.
+The features are good and offer an array of sound with tones like the organ, grand piano, bass and even electric.
+This can be used with layer capability, which splits to make the user have a gradual progression so that each part can be learned.
 This is ideal for beginners and makes the learning easy and as if the tutor is at hand.
 There is even pre-recorded and installed orchestra performances to inspire, which are live.

 There is loads of connectivity which similar to the FlyChord DP420 and Casio offer USB connectivity all able to be used with Window or Mac computers.
 The Mac has software that can be used through the USB MIDI via the apples Privia pianos.

 This would be ideal for beginners and intermediate levels of play, but you can not expect the highest standard without flaws, simply because this is cheaper than the previous by almost half.
-This is a great digital piano and for some parents wanting there children to have one, but without spending too much this is a great deal.
+This is a great digital piano and for some parents wanting their children to have one, but without spending too much this is a great deal.